Windrose, aka "Rosey" has made it to the San Juans

 In good company anchored at Jones Island

-Holding the cowling I pointed it at what I guessed was straight ahead.
-I shoved the gearshift into forward and twisted the tiller to a medium fast idle.
-At first we didn't move but then it was apparent our nearly ten thousand pounds was actually making headway.
-Because I was hanging over the back, I yelled to Linda, asking if we were pointed okay or should I try steering.
+Facing backward, I pointed it at what I guessed was straight ahead.
+I shoved the gearshift into forward and twisted the tiller to a medium-fast idle.
+At first, we didn't move but then it was apparent our nearly ten thousand pounds was actually making headway.
+Because I was hanging over the back and couldn't see where we were going, I yelled to Linda, asking if we were pointed okay or if I should try steering.
 Her answer was not helpful.

 So, the system worked.
 I can't say I am impressed with performance but it will beat using the canoe paddle that I keep on board.
 The two gallon fuel tank will be very limiting and I am aware that the outboard can't be lowered with the dinghy on its davits.